 How to Become a Multimedia Designer

 Most Multimedia Designer position requires a minimum of an associate’s degree in Multimedia Design or a related field.
-Fremont College offers a Multimedia Design degree program that can be completed in just 15 months.
+Fremont University offers a Multimedia Design degree program that can be completed in just 15 months.
 The Multimedia Design program will equip you with the skills you need to succeed in the Multimedia Design industry, including training in graphic design, web development, in-depth Adobe Creative Suite software training.
 Take the first step on the path to career success by enrolling in our Multimedia Design associate’s degree program.
 Contact us today or click on the button below to receive a free Multimedia Design career guide.

-Whether you are interested in animating movies, developing web pages, or starting any career that requires a degree in Multimedia Design, Fremont College is here to help.
+Whether you are interested in animating movies, developing web pages, or starting any career that requires a degree in Multimedia Design, Fremont University is here to help.
 We have designed our Multimedia Design program to equip you with all the skills you need to go into your career of choice, whether that means teaching you how to code or instructing you on the basics of marketing.
 Not only is our program thorough in teaching you what you need to know, but it also only takes 15 months to complete!
 To learn more about how you can start in our exciting and innovative Multimedia Design program, contact us today.